MadsLindersson/ProjektHylden/scope.md

 ### Front Page

 On the front page, random posts from all users will be seen in no paticular order as the first thing seen.
 A user can then sort by catagories.
 A user can then either click on a post that will open that post, here you can like and comment on the post, and go to profiles from there or click on a fan that shows all the accounts on the site.
+A user will be able to seach for a specific user or post.

 There will be a sign in button for the users that have account and a sign up button for anyone who wants to have an account.